voder-ai/eslint-plugin-traceability/.voder/plan.md

 ## NOW
-Standardize all test file headers under `tests/` to use JSDoc block comments with proper `@story` and `@req` annotations, replacing any inline comments for traceability.
+Modify the ESLint configuration (`eslint.config.js`) to lower the `max-lines-per-function` rule threshold from 90 to 80.

 ## NEXT
-- Refactor test bodies to adopt explicit GIVEN-WHEN-THEN (Arrange-Act-Assert) structure and eliminate any custom logic (e.g. sorting/flatMap) in expectations.
-- Add a post-deployment smoke-test job to `.github/workflows/ci-cd.yml` that installs the freshly published package in a clean workspace and executes the `cli-integration.js` script.
+- Reduce the ESLint `max-lines` per-file threshold from 400 to 350 and refactor any files that exceed the new limit.
-- Incorporate `cli-integration.js` into the CI “quality-checks” job so the pipeline mirrors the Husky pre-push behavior.
+- Migrate the standalone `cli-integration.js` tests into the Jest test suite to eliminate the custom runner.
+- Rename `tests/basic.test.ts` and `tests/index.test.ts` to descriptive filenames that reflect the feature or module under test.

 ## LATER
+- Continue ratcheting ESLint thresholds downward (e.g. in 5–10 line increments) until reaching defaults, refactoring as needed.
+- Monitor and optimize unit‐test execution times to keep each test fast (< 100 ms).
-- Write additional edge-case unit tests to cover any uncovered branches in the maintenance utilities.
+- Add new edge‐case unit tests to cover any remaining untested branches in maintenance utilities.
-- Monitor and optimize test execution times to keep unit tests fast (<100 ms each).
-- Once testing and version-control improvements push both support areas above 90%, perform a full functionality reassessment.
+- Once code quality and testing support both exceed 90%, perform a full functionality reassessment.